 Walking on bubbles.
 It’s been a great winter on Abraham Lake and the cold weather has made for some great bubbles.
 It’s not too late to check it out, but don’t wait too long… #explorecanada #explorealberta #explorecentralalberta #dtcountry #visitreddeer #icebubble #icebubbles #abrahamlake #bighornbackcountry #winter #nordegg #mountainlife #pursuitadventures

-With the help of Pursuit Adventures, you can get bundled up and spend some quality time exploring the great outdoors of Red Deer Country, enjoying peace and quiet away from the city.
-How do you feel about ice bubbles?
-Two of the winter tours offered by Pursuit will have you searching for them in gorgeous sub-zero locales in David Thompson Country like the Cline River, Crescent Falls and Abraham Lake.
+While winter trails abound all across Central Alberta, one area in particular is known for its beyond-breathtaking views: David Thompson Country.
+Gorgeous sub-zero locales in David Thompson Country include the Cline River, Crescent Falls and Abraham Lake.
 Whether you’re hiking through Siffleur Falls or snowshoeing your way through Coral Creek Canyon, one thing’s for sure: you’ll be right in some of the most magical landscape in Alberta, discovering winter solstice in a whole new light!
 Pictured above, Pursuit Adventures offers guided hikes throughout Central Alberta.

-We hope this gives you plenty of inspiration when it comes to exploring the gorgeous tundra that is Central Alberta in the wintertime!
+We hope this gives you plenty of inspiration when it comes to exploring the gorgeous wonderland that is Central Alberta in the wintertime!

 Featured Image: Courtesy of Pursuit Adventures at Coral Creek Canyon